|

 On

-Rome to report about the rights of the German works councils at
+to report on the rights of German works councils in restructuring.
+The

-consultation which is managed by the research institute Cesos and the trade union confederation
+institute Cesos and the trade union confederation CISL from Italy.
+In

-the chemical industry.
-Cesos has already published case
+companies in the chemical industry.
+Cesos has already published on its

-studies from France, Hungary, Italy, Spain and Romania - also
+website case studies from France, Hungary, Italy, Spain and Romania -

 Our